Abhishekverma-07/Abhishekverma-07/README.md

-- 👋 Hi, I’m @Abhishekverma-07
+Hi, I’m @Abhishekverma-07
-- 👀 I’m interested in proggraming
+I’m interested in Web development
-- 🌱 I’m currently learning dsa
+I’m currently learning dsa and ai
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Abhishekverma-07/Abhishekverma-07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.